KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Buttons-Article.md

 ![NextKeyboardButton](nextkeyboardbutton-250.jpg)

-This button requires a ``KeyboardInputViewController`` to function.
-KeyboardKit will by default register the current controller when the keyboard launches.
+This button requires a ``Keyboard/NextKeyboardController`` to trigger controller-based functionality that switches keyboard and shows the menu.
+KeyboardKit automatically registers the ``KeyboardInputViewController`` when it launches.

-KeyboardKit will by default map ``KeyboardAction/nextKeyboard`` to this view when rendering the action.
+KeyboardKit will by default map ``KeyboardAction/nextKeyboard`` to this view when rendering the action, which means that keyboards that have this action will automatically support the native keyboard switching.